fhmajeed/20230204_FahadSaleem_NYCschools/README.md

 ### Dependencies

-JetPack components such as fragment navigation, material theme, dagger2/hilt, coroutine, viewmodel & cardview are used.
+JetPack components such as fragment navigation, material theme, dagger2/hilt, coroutine, viewmodel, Retrofit2 & cardview are used.
-Retrofit2 is used for network protocol

 ### Installing